Robert Jeffress: Social issues

-After the August 2017 white supremacist rally in Charlottesville, Virginia that left one woman dead, Jeffress condemned white supremacy: "Let there be no misunderstanding.
+After the August 2017 white supremacist rally in Charlottesville, Virginia, that left one woman dead, Jeffress condemned white supremacy: "Let there be no misunderstanding.
 Racism is sin.
 Period."
-In a separate interview, he stated that "all racism" is "repulsive and totally contradictory to the teaching of God,".
+In a separate interview, he stated that "all racism" is "repulsive and totally contradictory to the teaching of God".

 In an interview with CBN, Jeffress commented on racial issues, saying that "There has been a failure on the part of the Church, even a failure on conservative Christians in decades past, to denounce racism, to embrace segregation, which is so wrong."
 He added, "I think we did have some catching up to do but I think that in this environment, we need to say clearly, that racism is abhorrent in the eyes of God."

 A staunch opponent of same-sex marriage and LGBT rights, Jeffress has claimed that gay marriage is "counterfeit" and has repeatedly targeted homosexuality in his sermons, saying that gay individuals are "filthy", "degrading ... beyond description", and "so much more prone to disease".
 In a 2008 sermon entitled "Gay Is Not OK," Jeffress quoted Romans 1:27, saying that "the males likewise gave up natural relations with females and burned with lust for one another.
 Males did shameful things with males and thus received in their own persons the due penalty for their perversity."

 After the 2017 Las Vegas shooting, Jeffress appeared on the Fox Business network and said, "Evil is real, but evil is also temporary."
 After the church shooting in Charleston in June 2015, Jeffress was on Fox News and referred to the attack as "pure, unadulterated evil."

 Jeffress supports COVID 19 vaccination, Jeffress stated, “There is no credible religious argument against the vaccines.”

+In January 2025, Jeffress denounced Episcopal Bishop Mariann Budde for asking President Trump to have "mercy" on undocumented immigrants and their families as well as LGBT adolescents, saying Budde had "insulted rather than encouraged the President."